-The Victim & Witness Services Coordinator has overseen formation of a Drug Endangered Children Task Force and taken the reigns of the Children's Justice Task Force which, in 2013, coordinated and conducted numerous trainings throughout the state of West Virginia educating hundreds of individuals throughout West Virginia on various aspects of endangered children.
-This figure includes 241 individuals trained at the statewide DEC conference and at the annual Children's Justice Task Force meeting.
+The Victim & Witness Services Coordinator has overseen formation of a Drug Endangered Children Task Force and taken the reigns of the Children's Justice Task Force which, in 2014, coordinated and conducted numerous trainings throughout the state of West Virginia educating 1,533 individuals throughout West Virginia on various aspects of endangered children.
+This figure includes individuals trained at the statewide DEC conference and at the annual Children's Justice Task Force meeting and 540 Law Enforcement Officers at the annual in-service trainings mentioned below.